TorGuard and BTGuard are two of the most popular providers in the market right now. However, which one should you choose?

 BTGuard secures your network and preserves your privacy through OpenVPN and PPTP protocol.
 PPTP provides fast speeds but is a weak defensive measure, as the protocol is known to be compromised.
 OpenVPN is the strongest protocol available today and combined with AES 256-bit encryption, it forms a formidable defence against different cyber threats.

 Both the services have cross-platform compatibility.
 You can use BTGuard and TorGuard on Windows, Mac, Android, and iOS devices.
 Similarly, the proxy services can be manually configured on different torrent clients, including Vuze and uTorrent.
 Therefore, it is hard to pick a winner from TorGuard vs. BTGuard with respect to compatibility.
 However, in terms of software, TorGuard takes the lead.

 TorGuard offers exclusive apps for different platforms.
 You can download the VPN client or configure the service manually.
 We tested the software on Windows and found it pretty neat.
 It is well designed and easy to use.
 Just download the software, select the protocol and encryption key you want to use, and connect to the desired server.

 However, the proxy service of both the providers offered fast results.
 The download speeds did not drop off and the results were in the high nineties.
-One of the reason for this is that proxy does not encrypts your entire internet connection, instead only your BitTorrent client.
+One of the reasons for this is that proxy does not encrypt your entire internet connection, instead only your BitTorrent client.

-That said, the proxy service of both the services is almost similar in terms of performance and prices for one-month plan.
-Proxy is good to hiding your identity from copyright sharks spying on BitTorrent swarms.
+That said, the proxy service of both the services is almost similar in terms of performance and prices for the one-month plan.
+Proxy is good for hiding your identity from copyright sharks spying on BitTorrent swarms.
 However, it will not secure your entire internet connection.